fredvs/strumpract/readme.md

 -   Tag infos with images.
 -   Many Layout and Styles.

-There are compiled executable for Linux 32/64, Windows 32/64, FreeBSD 64, MacOS X and arm-aarch64 Rpi 32/64. =\> https://github.com/fredvs/strumpract/releases/
+There are compiled executable for Linux 32/64, Windows 32/64, FreeBSD 64, OpenBSD, DragonFlyBSD MacOS X and arm-aarch64 Rpi 32/64. =\> https://github.com/fredvs/strumpract/releases/

 StrumPract was compiled with: FPC 3.2.2: http://www.freepascal.org